Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #handshake-ext-type title="Handshake Extension Type values"}

 Extension Length (16 bits):
-: The length of the Extension Contents field.
+: The length of the Extension Contents field in four-byte blocks.

 Extension Contents (variable length):
 : The payload of the extension.